Guides

 The sticker price of a divorce method only tells part of the story.
 These indirect costs can significantly impact the total financial toll of your divorce.

 Lost productivity: Contentious divorces drain your energy and focus.
-Each court hearing means time off work, stress that bleeds into your job performance, and months of emotional distraction.
-Mediation resolves in 3-6 months; litigation can drag on for 12-24 months or more.
+Each court hearing can mean time off work, stress that bleeds into job performance, and more scheduling disruption.
+Mediation keeps more of the work in structured sessions instead of scattered conflict.

-• Repeated court appearances: Every hearing in litigation means more attorney fees (at $250-$450+/hour) plus time off work
+• Repeated court appearances: Every hearing in litigation can mean more professional fees plus time off work

-• Post-divorce modifications: Poorly structured agreements are expensive to modify later.
-Mediated agreements have higher compliance rates because both parties helped craft them
+• Post-divorce modifications: Poorly structured agreements can be expensive to revisit later.
+Mediated agreements are stronger when both parties understand the terms they helped craft

 • Impact on children: Children affected by high-conflict divorce may need therapy — a financial and emotional cost that compounds over years